Chart Color Schemes

 Canterbury - South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified a total of 51 infrastructure projects that could impact the area.
-Key projects include Sydney Metro City & Southwest, Campsie Private Hospital, Canterbury Leisure & Aquatic Centre, and the mixed-use development at 186-206 Canterbury Road.
-The following list details those projects most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 51 projects that could affect this region.
+Notable ones include Sydney Metro City & Southwest, Campsie Private Hospital, Canterbury Leisure & Aquatic Centre, and the 186-206 Canterbury Road Mixed-Use Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.